LionGateOS/LionGateTravels/README.txt

-LionGate Travels v41 — Notification Stub
+LionGate Travels v42 — Notification Wired

-Adds a central notification stub (email/app) for future use.
+Wires notification stub into the execution flow.
 TEST MODE ONLY.
-No UI changes.
+No UI changes expected.